dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 **The bottom line:** The code was correct on the first pass.
 Every change I made was about audience, framing, and business utility — not about fixing bugs.
 That's the pattern from the SQL case studies carrying forward: the AI produces technically correct output, the human layer is knowing whether the output actually communicates to the person reading it.

 ---

 ## Iterative Prompting — From V1 to V2

-I sent the following feedback back to the AI as a structured revision prompt:

-1. Cap the x-axis at 200 days with an outlier disclosure note
-2. Expand the annotation box with plain-language explanations for each metric
-3. Move the legend to the upper right so it doesn't cover the peak
-4. Make the subtitle smaller and lighter than the title
-5. Add clear x-axis tick marks at 14-day intervals
-6. Relabel y-axis to "Number of Repeat Purchases" and x-axis to "Days Since Last Purchase"
-7. Add two business context zones: a proactive engagement window (14–21 days) and a win-back trigger zone (40–100 days) as subtle shaded regions
-8. Add a summary table in the bottom right showing the top 5 purchase windows by count and percentage

-**What the iteration achieved:**

-## Iterative Prompting — From V1 to V2